Week 3 - Data Structures & Testing

 <aside> 💭

-Watch this video about Generics until the 7:22 mark which demonstrates the problems before Generics
+Watch this video about generics until the 7:22 mark.
+It demonstrates the problems Java developers had before generics were added.

 </aside>